Introduction

 Highlights: The Artificial lake and scenic beauty are the main highlights.

-Kuteti Devi Temple: A serene temple, dedicated to Devi Kuteti (an incarnation of Goddess Durga), located on Hari Parvat Hill in Uttarkashi.
+Kuteti Devi Temple is a serene temple, dedicated to Devi Kuteti (an incarnation of Goddess Durga), located on Hari Parvat Hill in Uttarkashi.
 It is easily accessible by walking on gradual trails.

 Altitude: 1,615 meters (5,298 feet) above sea level.

-Distance: around 2 km from the centre of Uttarkashi
+Distance: around 2 km from the centre of Uttarkash

 Travel time: 10-15 minutes by walk or local taxi/auto.